zukunft/zukunft.com/docs/llm/pending.md

 ### word frontend

+remove the type display e.g. 'standard' from the default word view

+add the position types 'side_or_first_below', 'side_or_below' and 'side_or_last_below'
+which means that if the type is 'side_or_first_below'.
+If the screen width is below a number of pixel that is defined in the config.yaml the component is positioned below the previous component.

+The default view for a word should have four column for width screens > 2800 pixel:
+1. a group of components with the description, the aliases / symbols and other related phrases
+2. a group with the most relevant value by impact and if it exists a chart on the top and the position type 'side_or_first_below'
+3. a group with the most relevant formulas and results and a result charts  and the position type 'side_or_last_below'
+4. a tab switch for the views with a miniature preview and two buttons: 'view' or 'switch'
+5. a second tab with the change log with the latest changes on the top
+6. maybe a preselected third tab with the user changes if the user has done some overwrites the tab switch has the position type 'side_or_last_below'

 show the phrases related to a word in the default word page; create first a list of unit tests show the formulas assigned to a word in the default word page show the value related to a word in the default word page